simonsmith/simonsmith.io/content/cv/olive-jar.md

 weight: 98
 ---

-Developing a school results web application for the Department of Education.
+Developing a school results web application for the Department for Education.

 Rewriting areas of the site to be component based (with SUIT CSS) to allow easier maintenance and reuse.